Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Walker was the first Black woman to win the Pulitzer for Fiction; the book was later adapted into both an iconic film and a Broadway musical.
+Walker became the first Black woman to win the Pulitzer for Fiction.
+The book later inspired both an iconic film and a Broadway musical.